Basics of Medicare Coverage

 One major benefit of Medicare Advantage is that the plans may cost you less money because cost sharing is usually less than Original Medicare.
 Out-of-pocket spending is limited.
-In 2020, for example, the maximum out-of-pocket cost for HMO plans is $6,700.
+For example, the maximum out-of-pocket cost for HMO plans is $6,700.
 Because the plans are part of a network of providers, Medicare Advantage can coordinate your health care among your medical providers.

 Another Option to Bridge Medicare Gaps